-The microphone position layout specified in table B.1 distributes the microphones more evenly than those of table 8 of ISO 3745:1977, which has five of the ten microphones in the quarter of the hemisphere having coordinates of both x > 0 and y < 0 Moreover, the layout in table B.1 avoids a problem presented by microphone position 6 of table 8 of ISO 3745:1977, namely that the position is in or near the plenum exhaust air stream when measurements are made in accordance with ISO 10302.
+The microphone position layout specified above distributes the microphones more evenly than table 8 of ISO 3745, which has five of ten microphones in the quarter of the hemisphere having co-ordinates of both x>0 and y<0.
+Moreover, the layout above avoids a problem presented by microphone position 6 of table 8 of ISO 3745, namely that the position is in or near the plenum exhaust air stream when measurements are made in accordance with ISO 10302.
+ISO 10302 relies on ISO 7779 which is technically equivalent to this Standard.